OpenC2-org/openc2-org.github.io/README.md

    without formatting and without any web links
 2) Complete URLs should be employed when placing web links in FAQ responses; relative URLs within the website should be avoided.
-3) From purposes of FAQ sequencing, the "explainer" portion of the filename is irrelevant.

 ## How to run the website on your local computer